The Urban and Economic Development Certificate

 - Three letters of recommendation

 Standardized test scores are not required.
 Because of the interdisciplinary nature of the certificate specific undergraduate majors or course work are not required for admission.

 Relationship to the MPA Program:

-This program allows students without an MPA degree who enroll in the certificate program to apply to the MPA program, and receive 12 hours of credit toward the degree.
-However, satisfactory completion of the certificate program does not guarantee admission to the MPA program.
-All other admission criteria, including transcripts, test scores, letters of recommendation and a supplemental application would have to be completed by the applicant and reviewed by the faculty.
-Admitted students would have to complete the MPA degree within five years from the beginning of the certificate enrollment to the completion of the degree.
+Students without an MPA degree who enroll in the certificate program may apply to the MPA program and receive up to 12 hours credit toward the degree.
+However, satisfactory completion of the certificate program does NOT guarantee admission to the MPA program.
+All other admission criteria for the MPA degree, including transcripts, letters of recommendation, and a supplemental application must be completed by the applicant and reviewed by the faculty.
+Admitted students would have to complete the MPA program within the University’s five-year time frame for a master’s degree from the beginning of the certificate enrollment to the completion of the degree.